quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 The compilation from the pulse-level description for execution on physical hardware is done using a backend and based on the :ref:`hardware mapping file <sec-hardware-config>`.

-Here we will use the :class:`~quantify.scheduler.backends.qblox_backend.hardware_compile` made for the Qblox pulsar series hardware.
+Here we will use the :class:`~quantify_scheduler.backends.qblox_backend.hardware_compile` made for the Qblox pulsar series hardware.

 .. jupyter-execute::